awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-digest-file-structure.md

 }
 ```

-## Digest File Field Descriptions<a name="cloudtrail-log-file-validation-digest-file-descriptions"></a>
+## Digest file field descriptions<a name="cloudtrail-log-file-validation-digest-file-descriptions"></a>

 The following are descriptions for each field in the digest file:

 `awsAccountId`
 The AWS account ID for which the digest file has been delivered\.